-Tsai Ing-wen launched the New Southbound Policy on 5 September, 2016.
+In 2016, President Tsai Ing-wen of Taiwan launched the New Southbound policy.
 The New Southbound Policy was meant to “…realign Taiwan’s role in Asian development, seek new directions and momentum for the country’s new stage of economic development, and create future value.”

 Dependency on China

 However, the emergence of such a policy could also come from Taiwan’s desire to step out of China’s shadow, both economically and politically.

 Taiwan is looking to lower its dependency on China who is a major importer of Taiwanese goods.
 Taiwan’s economy is mostly dependent on its exports.
 In 2015, exports accounted for 53% of Taiwan’s Gross Domestic Product (GDP) while China accounted for 30% of that market.
 In 2016, Taiwanese tech exports shrank amid growing competition from tech companies based in South Korea and China.

 Taiwan is also looking to further distance itself from the influence of China’s government.
 The two countries have a complicated history.
 While the Taiwanese government is self-governing, the Chinese government claims sovereignty over it.
 China also practices the “One China Policy”, a policy which sees Taiwan and mainland China as a single entity.

 The relationship between the two countries took a new turn in 2016 when Tsai Ing-wen from the Democratic Progressive Party (DPP) won the presidential elections in Taiwan.
 The DPP is known for its pro-independence stance and the victory was revealing of Taiwanese attitudes in general towards China.

 One of the major markets Taiwan is looking to tap into to bolster its economic growth is Southeast Asia.